Neural Networks

 3.1 The Basic RNN Architecture

 At its core, an RNN is surprisingly simple.
-It's basically a feedforward network with one key addition: a feedback loop.
-At each time step, the network takes two inputs—the current data point and its own previous hidden state—and produces two outputs: a prediction and a new hidden state.
+It's a feedforward network with one key addition: a feedback loop.
+At each time step, the network takes two inputs—the current data point and its own previous hidden state.
+It produces two outputs: a prediction and a new hidden state.
+That's it.

 RNN Information Flow